ESGF/esgf-test-suite/README.md

 Note: The creation of an account (test named: cog_create_user) through the CoG interface is not possible until the captcha is disable.
-Both user creation and user login tests rely on the section `[account]`.
+Both user creation and user login tests rely on the section `account`.
+You cannot create a user that already exists.

 * Section browser

   - `soft`: specifies the browser to use.
 Firefox is only support for the moment.
-  - `is_headless`: set the value to `false`, only if you want to display firefox when the tests are running (debug purpose).
+  - `is_headless`: set the value to `false`, only if you want to display firefox when the tests are running (debugging).

 This section let you configure the browser used to test CoG and other services.

 * Section cog

-  - `admin_username`: set the admin login name
+  - `admin_username`: set the admin's login name
-  - `admin_password`: set the admin password
+  - `admin_password`: set the admin's password

-Testing the CoG requires some information.
+Testing CoG requires some information.
 This section provides the required information.

 * Section slcs

-  - `admin_username`: set the admin login name
+  - `admin_username`: set the admin's login name
-  - `admin_password`: set the admin password
+  - `admin_password`: set the admin's password

-Testing the SLCS requires some information.
+Testing SLCS requires some information.
 This section provides the required information.

 * Section sys